What To Ask When Hiring a Digital Marketing Agency

 Here’s another good question to follow up the first, and identify if they really know your industry or goal.
 After all, you know your business best, so the answer to this question should provide you with enough clarity to determine if they really know what they’re doing.

 “Describe your mission and your team.
 What are your strengths as a group?”

 This is one of my favorites, as it provides the opportunity for both the consultant and potential client a clear scope of work.
 If you’re looking for an agency that can do SEO well, perform keyword research, and give you a content marketing strategy, this is a great time to find out if they have these capabilities.
 An agency wants to play to their strengths.
 This question identifies where they might stand out or fall flat.

 “What marketing are you engaging in for your agency?”

 It’s simple.
 Are you practicing what you preach?
 Agencies are not (or, shouldn’t be) giving out specific client campaign information unless given permission.
 We can speak on what we’re doing for our own agency without fear of breaching client trust.

-A good digital marketing agency is vetting their clients, too.
+A good SEO company is vetting their clients, too.